Demographics of Brazil: Racial composition

+White Brazilians

-According to the 2010 census, there were more than 91 million European-Brazilians, comprising 47.73% of Brazil's population.
-European-Brazilians are defined as people who are solely or mostly descended from European immigrants, although most Brazilians have some degree of European ancestry.
-Europeans are found in the entire territory of Brazil, although they are most concentrated in the south and southeastern parts of the country.
+According to the 2022 census, there were 88,2 million white Brazilians, comprising 43.5% of Brazil's population.
+Descendants of Europeans are found in the entire territory of Brazil, although they are most concentrated in the south and southeastern parts of the country.

 A survey conducted in 1998 by the Minas Gerais sociologist Simon Schwartzman interviewed about 34 million Brazilians, of whom nearly 20 million declared themselves white.
-Asked the ethnic origin of the participants of white race, a plurality pointed only Brazilian origin (45.53%).
+Asked the ethnic origin of the participants of white race, a plurality pointed only Brazilian origin (53%).

-More than half, however, managed to point to a foreign origin: 15.72% indicated Portuguese ancestry, 14.50% Italian, 6.42% Spanish, 5.51% German and 12.32% other origins, which include Polish, Ukrainian, Russian, Lithuanian, Dutch, Austrian, Swiss, French, Hungarian, Norwegian, partial distant African, indigenous, British, American Confederate, Jewish (mostly Ashkenazi, but also Sephardi including Jews from Morocco and Egypt) and Christian Levantine (Lebanese).
+More than half, however, managed to point to a foreign origin: 17.2% indicated Portuguese ancestry, 16.50% Italian, 9.42% Spanish, 6.51% German and 12.32% other origins, which include Polish, Ukrainian, Russian, Lithuanian, Dutch, Austrian, Swiss, French, Hungarian, Norwegian, partial distant African, indigenous, British, American Confederate, Jewish (mostly Ashkenazi, but also Sephardi including Jews from Morocco and Egypt) and Arab.

-Nearly one million Europeans had arrived in Brazil by 1800; most of them colonists from Portugal.
-An immigration boom occurred in the 19th and 20th centuries, when nearly six million Europeans emigrated to Brazil, most of them Portuguese, Germans, Italians and Spaniards.

-Many European-Brazilians have some Amerindian and/or African ancestry (similarly found in European-Americans and European-Argentines).
-It is estimated that 75% of all Brazilians have varying degrees of Portuguese ancestry.
+Many Whites in Brazil have some Amerindian and/or African ancestry (similarly found in European-Americans and European-Argentines).

 Nowadays, European-Brazilians come from a very diverse background, which includes: